krishnan-r/sparkmonitor/README.md

-# Spark Monitor Extension for Jupyter Notebook
+# Spark Monitor - An extension for Jupyter Notebook

 ## Work in Progress
 (older screenshot)
 ![Screenshot](screenshot.gif)